Skip the dry, stale bakery cookies and make your own bakery style butter cookies! They’re perfect, buttery mouthfuls of deliciousness!

 Trust me here.
-I piped these cookies right after I made the dough and because [I think] my butter was too cold to start with, my hand was KILLING me while trying to squeeze the dough from the piping bag.
+I piped these cookies right after I made the dough and because [I think] my butter was too cold to start with, my hand was screaming at me while trying to squeeze the dough from the piping bag.

 All baked up, these bakery style butter cookies still look pretty plain.
 And nobody loves a plain-looking cookie!

 To easily remedy that, you’ll sandwich some jam between the cookies.
 I made half with apricot preserves and half with seedless raspberry jam.
 And then you’ll dip ’em in chocolate (yuuuumm!) and roll them in sprinkles.

 Go crazy with the sprinkles here!
 Got a special occasion in mind?